lstent/Comp330-CPD/README.md

 ## Week 12

-In the studio from 9am ubtil 8pm trying to get the game prototype finished.
+In the studio from 9am until 8pm trying to get the game prototype finished.
 Still no sign of BA developers the game is really behind schedule with art/ animation/ design.
 None of the other members of the group know anything about the game anymore because of how much work I have been putting in.
-Loads of bugs have been found last minute becasue the game has not been playtested by anyone but me and I have too much work to doeverything by myself.
+Loads of bugs have been found last minute because the game has not been play tested by anyone but me and I have too much work to do everything by myself.
 I am amazingly stressed and frustrated with the lack of motivation with my team.